Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 - [x] Password never expires
 - [ ] Account is disabled

 By default, the home folder will be `C:\Users\pkgbuild`.
-If this needs to be changed (e.g. to `D:\pkgbuild`), double-click on the pkgbuild user and make the change in the Profile tab.
+If space on `C:` is limited this might need to be changed to something else (e.g. `D:\pkgbuild`).
+To do this: double-click on the `pkgbuild` user and make the change in the Profile tab.
 Note that the `C:\Users\pkgbuild` folder will still be created and populated at first logon.

-Make the pkgbuild user a member of the Remote Desktop Users group.
+Make the `pkgbuild` user a member of the Remote Desktop Users group.

-### 7.2 Grant the biocbuild user "Log on as batch job" rights
+### 7.2 Grant the `pkgbuild` user "Log on as batch job" rights

 (This is needed in order to define scheduled tasks run by the `pkgbuild` user.)